 keeps two or more words together in the entered order

 NOTE: Symbols may vary view the 'how to save time searching...' guide below for information on specific databases

 Now connect your remaining terms using AND, OR.

 Use OR to connect different terms within the same concept

 "graphic design" AND ("consumer choice" OR "consumer behavio?r") AND packag*

 Need more info?
 Check out our How to guides below.

-The Library Catalogue can be a good place to start.
-Use the Catalogue to search across much of the material in the Library's collection.
+The Library Collection can be a good place to start.
+Use the Collection to search across much of the material in the Library's collection.

 Depending on what you need to find, and how comprehensive you need to be in your search, you may also need to use specialised databases.